-In a Bus topology, all the Computers or systems present in the network are connected through a single main cable, and if a user wants to transmit data from one system to another then the data have to transmit through that main cable.
-In this topology, if the single main cable has two endpoints then it would be considered as a linear bus topology.
+In a bus topology, all the computers present on the network connect through a single main cable, and if a user wants to transmit data from one system to another, then the data have to transmit through that main cable.
+In this topology, if the single main cable has two endpoints, then it would be considered as a linear bus topology.

-- It is the cheapest topology we used in network mapping.
+- It is the cheapest topology we use for network mapping.

-- Mostly used by the LAN networks because of its cheap implementation.
+- Bus topology is mainly used by the LAN networks because of its cheap implementation.

-- Adding a new system using this topology is also easy, just add one more system to the mains cable.
+- Adding a new system using this topology is also easy.
+Just add one more system to the main cable.

-- If a fault arises in the main cable the whole network will collapse.
+- If a fault arises in the main cable then the whole network will collapse.

-- The performance of the network will reduce if more nodes or systems connected to the mains cable.
+- The performance of the network will reduce if more nodes or systems are connected to the main cable.

-- The length of the main cable could be limited.
+- The length of the main cable is usually limited.

-- As compared to other network topology bus topology is slower and inefficient.
+- Compared to other network topologies, the bus topology is slower and inefficient.

 2. Star Topology

-In star topology, we have a main computer or system which connects all the other systems to itself and forms a network.
-The main system of star topology is known as Hub and hub is responsible for any transmission of data from one system to another.
-In Star topology, all the systems are directly connected to the hub, so if a system A wants to send data to system B, so first the data would be collected by the Hub, then the hub transmits that data to system B.
+In star topology, we have a main computer or system that connects all the other systems to itself and forms a network.
+The main system of the star topology is the hub, and it is responsible for the transmission of data from one system to another.
+In this type of network topology, all the systems directly connect to the hub.
+So, if system A wants to send data to system B, first the data would be collected by the hub from system A and then it transmits that data to system B.

 - It is easy to set up and modify a star topology.

-- The detection of the fault system is also easy.
+- The detection of a fault in the system is also easy.

-- Even if a system in the network gets collapse it would not affect the complete network.
+- Even if a system in the network collapses, it will not affect the complete network.

-- Even we can easily remove an old node or insert a new node between the network.
+- We can easily remove an old node or insert a new node between the network.

-- Hub is the mainframe of the star topology so if the Hub itself collapses the complete network collapse too.
+- Hub is the mainframe of the star topology, so if it collapses, the complete network will collapse too.

 - All the system depends upon the hub for communication.

-- The performance of the hub reduces with an increase in nodes.
+- The performance of the hub reduces with an increase in the number of nodes.

-- As hub performs most of the operation so it requires maintenance and regular updates.
+- As the hub performs most of the operation, so it requires maintenance and regular updates.

 3. Ring Topology

-The concept of ring topology is similar to the Bus topology, here in ring topology each system is connected to exactly two neighbor systems.
-It is called ring topology because it forms a closed-loop structure and the last system connected to the fist system of the network.
-In-ring topology data transmit in one direction so if a sender wants to transmit data then its data transmit through different systems until it reaches the destination.
+The concept of ring topology is similar to the bus topology, but here, in the ring topology, each system connects to exactly two neighbor systems.
+Thus, it is called ring topology because it forms a closed-loop structure and the last system connected to the first system of the network.
+The Ring topology has two types Unidirectional and Bidirectional.

-- The installation of Ring topology is easy.
+- The installation of the Ring topology is easy.

 - The increasing number of nodes or systems does not affect the performance of the network.